sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 which allows translating reasonings and computations on vectors into reasonings and computations on their coordinates.

+---

 # Linear Algebra

+Having established the foundation of vector spaces, we now turn to
+<span class="emph">linear algebra</span> itself
+&ndash;
+the study of linear relationships and transformations between these spaces.
+Where vector spaces give us the "stage," linear algebra provides the "action" through linear maps, systems of equations, and their matrix representations.

 Linear algebra is the branch of [mathematics](/math/landscape) concerning [linear equations](https://en.wikipedia.org/wiki/Linear_equation) such as